samyuktaR/Dijkstras_Algo/README.md

 # Dijkstras_Algo
-This project is written to build directed &amp; undirected weighted graphs then search them using Dijkstra’s algorithm to find best paths between nodes.
+Implementation of directed and undirected weighted graphs with support for shortest path search using Dijkstra’s algorithm.